-A reduction in electrolyser system costs is essential to enhance the competitiveness of renewable-hydrogen and technology innovation is crucial to this end.
-IRENA and the European Patent Office jointly published a report on Innovation Trends in Electrolysers for Hydrogen Production17.
-The analysis shows that since 2005, patent filings for hydrogen production technologies have grown on average by 18% annually, a much higher rate than most technologies in the energy sector (Figure 11).
+The enhanced competitiveness of renewable hydrogen depends on the reduction in electrolyser system costs.
+Technology innovation has a crucial role to play in this process.
+IRENA and the European Patent Office jointly published a report on Innovation Trends in Electrolysers for Hydrogen Production,21 using patent statistics to reveal the trends in this field and provide an insight into the rapidly expanding technology domains.
+According to the analysis, patent filings for hydrogen production technologies have grown on average by 18% annually since 2005, a much higher rate than most technologies in the energy sector (Figure 14).
 Europe and Japan account for more than 50% of the total number of international patents, followed by the United States of America.
 Chinese international patents account for only about 4% across the five technology areas but China dominates in terms of the number of pure domestic patent filings.

-Figure 11: Patent trends in hydrogen production processes
+Figure 14: Patent trends in hydrogen production processes